Naturalization Requirements: Waivers & Exceptions

 - Certain U.S.-involved public international organizations

-Parents who are U.S. citizens may file an Application for Certificate of Citizenship (Form N-600) on behalf of a child born abroad, along with two photographs of the child and all other accompanying documentation (see Form N-600 instructions, linked above, for more information).
+Parents who are U.S. citizens may file an Application for Certificate of Citizenship (Form N-600) on behalf of a child born abroad.
+The parent will submit this form, two photographs of the child, and other documentation.

-Keep in mind that foreign-born children of U.S. citizens derive their citizenship from their parents, so the filing of Form N-600 merely records the child's citizenship.
-Adopted children of U.S. citizens also derive citizenship automatically from their adoptive parents.
-See Foreign-Born Adoptees & the Child Citizenship Act for more information.
+Remember that foreign-born children of U.S. citizens derive their citizenship from their parents.
+Thus, filing Form N-600 merely records the child's citizenship.
+Adopted children of U.S. citizens also derive citizenship from their adoptive parents.

 Military Service Members and Their Families

-For more information about military-related waivers and exceptions, see Military Service and Immigration.
+For more information about military-related waiver and eligibility, this article about Military Service and Immigration discusses this issue in detail.

 English Language Exemptions

-- You are age 50 or older (at the time of your naturalization filing), have had a valid green card, and have lived in the U.S. for 20 years.
+- You are 50 years of age or older at the time of filing.
+And have had a valid green card.
+And have lived in the U.S. for 20 years.
 This is commonly called the "50/20" exception.

-- You are age 55 or older (at the time of your naturalization filing), have had a valid green card, and have lived in the U.S. for 15 years.
+- You are 55 years of age or older at the time of filing.
+And have had a valid green card.
+And have lived in the U.S. for 15 years.
 This is commonly called the "55/15" exception.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help